History of the Tyrone county football team: 1996

 In 1996, Tyrone defended their Ulster crown by beating Down in a rematch of the 1994 final.

-Tyrone met a very physical Meath team in the All-Ireland Semi-final.
-Having played a competitive and enjoyable first half, the country witnessed the emergence of stars of the future, Brian Dooher, and Gerard Cavlan.
+Tyrone met a Meath team in the All-Ireland Semi-final.
+Having played a competitive first half, the country witnessed the emergence of Brian Dooher, and Gerard Cavlan.

 Tyrone fans remember this match because of the perceived "dirty" tactics by Meath.
 Several of Tyrone's key players sustained injuries during the second half of the match, including Peter Canavan, who subsequently found out he had been playing with a broken foot.
-Brian Dooher and Cairan McBride both had their heads heavily bandaged during the match (and had to receive staples to close the wounds during half time).
+Brian Dooher and Ciaran McBride both had their heads heavily bandaged during the match (and had to receive staples to close the wounds during half time).
 The Managers' hands were tied, because they had used up their tally of three substitutions.

 Two representatives from Tyrone were in the 1996 All-Star team, Finbar McConnell, and Peter Canavan, with his third in a row, matched Eugene McKenna's personal tally.

 Tyrone's management team of Eugene McKenna and Art McRory stepped down after this defeat, and Danny Ball took over the reins.
 While under Ball's stewardship, Tyrone didn't reach another Senior Ulster final.

 In 1998, the Tyrone Minors won the All-Ireland final for the first time in fifteen years, with a team that included such future stars as Cormac McAnallen, Stephen O'Neill, Ryan McMenamin.
 This victory was particularly note-worthy because of the death of Paul McGirr in a match against Armagh the previous year.